Ahmed-Amine-Soltani/labs/gcp-terraform/README.md

 ## Zones
 * Deployment areas for GCP resources within a region.
 Multiple individual data center buildings in the geographical region.
 * Typically 3 or more per region.
-* Considered a "single resource failure domain."
+* Considered a **single resource failure domain**.
 For fault tolerance, it is best to deploy applications across multiple zones (and regions, where applicable).
 * Examples: us-centrall -a, us-centrall -b, asia-east2-a

 <p align="center"> <img width="700" height="300"  src="../images/gcp-zones.png" /> </p>